ASMYYY/Howdy-Orgs/README.md

 ![](frontend/src/components/Images/header.png?raw=true)

 Howdy Orgs is a smart recommendation platform that helps Texas A&M students quickly discover student organizations that match their personal interests.
 With over 1,200 clubs on campus, students often feel overwhelmed navigating traditional lists or keyword-based search tools.
 Our system simplifies the process by combining two powerful methods: BM25 for keyword relevance ranking and SBERT (Sentence-BERT) for semantic matching.
-This hybrid approach ensures that students receive both contextually and semantically relevant organization recommendations—within seconds of filling out a short interest form.
+This hybrid approach ensures that students receive both contextually and semantically relevant organization recommendations within seconds of filling out a short interest form.

 ## Set up
 ```